How did the RAF win the Battle of Britain?

 So, the official date often cited for the beginning of the Battle of Britain is 10 July 1940, when the Luftwaffe escalated their operations to target coastal shipping.

-These attacks were known as the ‘Channel Battles', which were small-scale raids on British shipping convoys.
+These attacks were known as the ‘Channel Battles', which were small-scale raids on British shipping convoys in the English Channel.

-The early raids by the Luftwaffe
+The Eagle Attack offensive by the Luftwaffe

 The RAF defensive system was based on a network of airfields around Britain.
 On 13th August 1940, the Luftwaffe launched its first major raid against British airfields.